linweihongvicky/portsip-uc-sdk-sample-android/README.md

 # Welcome to PortSIP UC SDK For Android

-Create your SIP-based application for multiple platforms (iOS, Android, Windows, Mac OS and Linux) with our SDK.
+PortSIP UC SDK is a **free SIP SDK** which allows you to create your SIP-based application for multiple platforms (iOS, Android, Windows, macOS and Linux) base on it.
+**PortSIP UC SDK is free, but it was limited only work with** [PortSIP PBX](https://www.portsip.com/portsip-pbx)

+**If you are looking for a SIP SDK working with 3rd PBX or SIP server, please check our** [PortSIP VoIP SDK](https://github.com/portsip/portsip-voip-sdk-sample-for-android)

-The rewarding PortSIP UC SDK is a powerful and versatile set of tools that dramatically accelerate SIP application development.
-It includes a suite of stacks, SDKs, and some Sample projects, with each of them enables developers to combine all the necessary components to create an ideal development environment for every application's specific needs.
+The PortSIP UC SDK is a powerful and versatile set of tools that dramatically accelerate SIP application development.
+It includes a suite of stacks, SDKs, and some Sample projects, each of which enables developers to combine all the necessary components to create an ideal development environment for every application's specific needs.

 The PortSIP UC SDK complies with IETF and 3GPP standards, and is IMS-compliant (3GPP/3GPP2, TISPAN and PacketCable 2.0).
 These high performance SDKs provide unified API layers for full user control and flexibility.